 - The home inspector will test all appliances make sure they are in working order

-- For the dishwasher be sure the drain has a high loop
+- For the dishwasher be sure the drain has a high loop, so water does not flow back into the dishwasher

-- Check all windows to making sure they can be open and closed
+- Check all windows to make sure they open and close properly and stay open

 - Be sure all smoke detectors are in working order

-- The inspector will check open the electric panel and HVAC, be sure HVAC has been serviced and electric panel doesn’t have any double tapping
+- The inspector will check and completely open the electric panel and HVAC system, be sure HVAC has been serviced and electric panel doesn’t have any double tapping

-- Attic will be checked for enough insulation and for any water stains on roof.
-Be sure to have it fixed prior
+- Attic will be checked for enough insulation and for any water stains coming from the roof.
+Be sure to fix any issues prior to an inspection

-- Any water stains anywhere in the home are always a concern.
+- Water stains anywhere in the home are always a concern.
 Or any visible repair patches on drywall ceilings.

-- All showers and bathtubs should be properly caulked, same with windows and
+- All showers and bathtubs should be properly caulked

 Home buyers and their agents can normally tell if a home has been well-taken care off or if a home owner has been lacking on regular maintenance.
 The better the condition of the home generally the higher the sale price or faster an offer will come in.
 A buyer doesn’t want to be stuck with expensive maintenance tasks after purchasing a home.